 Mix & Match Your Hallway Lighting

-I'm not always the best at decorating the halls, but this idea just makes sense to me.
+You may not always be the best at decorating the halls, but this idea just makes sense to anyone.

 Tips on Placing Your Hallway Lights the Right Way

-When you are decorating your halls, it is important to have proper lighting.
+When you are decorating your hallway, it is important to have proper lighting.
 This may spice up the appearance of your residence but should also be practical.